A Brief History of the Khampagar Retreat Center

 As their preliminary practices the togden monks mainly perform the Nyengyu Ngondro from the Hearing Lineage.
 After this they practice the extensive Guru Yoga of the outer and inner Ladrub practice; and both the simple and elaborate sadhanas of Vajravarahi and Chakrasamvara.
 Next they practice the deity sadhanas of Vajrapani, Akshobya and Mahakala, followed by the Six Yogas of Naropa, the Five Sadhanas, Guru Drakpo, Yamantaka, and the Konchok Chidu.
 However, their main practices are Chakrasamvara and Vajravarahi, the Six Yogas, Mahamudra, and an extensive Guru-Yoga known as Ladrub.

-In the early years of this century, when Khyentse Yeshe Rinpoche served as Tashi Jong’s president, he supervised the rebuilding of each yogi’s room in the lower retreat center; installing private bathrooms in each room, so they could all remain in solitary retreat without being seen by others.
-In the Yamantaka Retreat Center the yogis are now seeking the funds to have several new rooms constructed for solitary retreat, as there are now more yogis wanting to practice in the lower retreat center.
+In the early years of this century, when Khyentse Yeshe Rinpoche served as Tashi Jong’s president, he supervised the rebuilding of each yogi’s room in the lower retreat center, installing private bathrooms in each room so they could all remain in solitary retreat without being seen by others.

-The Khampagar Monastery provides food for this retreat center, although the yogis can also make food in their own room, or in the retreat center’s kitchen.
+The Khampagar Monastery provides food for the retreat centers and the yogis can also make food in their own room, or in the retreat center’s kitchen.

 The next generation of togdens:

 A new generation of monks, with the names of Gyamtso, Thutop Nyima, Drubgyu, and Thinley Kunchap, joined the retreat center in the 1990’s.
 And in 2009, after thirteen years of constant retreat, were officially recognized as togdens by the 9th Khamtrul Rinpoche and given their white togden robes.
-Later several young monks from Khampagar in Eastern Tibet also joined them, and have been training to become togdens, so altogether there are now 18 togdens and yogis in training.
+Later on some monks from Khampagar in Eastern Tibet also joined them, and have been training to become togdens, so altogether there are now 18 togdens and yogis in training.